-You won’t be chained to your desk here, as the work/life balance is “about as good as can be expected” in the legal world.
-“I do not feel pressured to log-on or be in work before 9am or to stay any later than 5pm,” one insider revealed.
+You won’t be chained to your desk here, as the work/life balance is “really great” with “no rigid hours”, one insider tells us.
+“I do not feel pressured to log-on or be in work before 9am or to stay any later than 5pm.”.
 Another trainee championed the firm’s social life, vouching that “as top 100 firms go, Thrings no doubt has one of, if not the best, work life balance”.
 The general feeling was that the healthy work/life balance “feeds into the firm’s culture” with lawyers told “there’s no reason to work late” if they get their work done during the day.